dbmcclain/Lisp-Actors/Actors/README.md

+2025
+--

+Forget about this early version of Actors...
+This is based on a Chinese Restaurant Menu style of Actor behaviors.
+That's a bunch of nonsense...

+Go on over to the xTActors folder for the real stuff -- Transactional Conventional Hewitt Actors.

+--

 This folder contains the start of an experiment in minimalism.
 Just how simple can an Actors system become?
 And what are the benefits of it?